coreos/coreos-kubernetes/Documentation/getting-started.md

 # CoreOS &#43; Kubernetes Step By Step

 This guide will walk you through a deployment of a single-master/multi-worker Kubernetes cluster on CoreOS.
-We're going to configure or deploy:
+We're going to:

-- an etcd cluster for Kubernetes to use
+- configure an etcd cluster for Kubernetes to use
 - generate the required certificates for communication between Kubernetes components
 - deploy our Master node
 - deploy our Worker nodes